aws-samples/ec2-steampipe/README.md

 # EC2 Steampipe
 [Steampipe](https://steampipe.io/) is an open source tool for querying cloud APIs using SQL.
-The AWS plugin maps AWS APIs to over 250 SQL tables that users can query separately or in combination to answer questions about their AWS environment compute, networking, and storage resources, check security posture, explore billing, and more.
+The AWS plugin maps AWS APIs to over 250 SQL tables that you can query separately or in combination to answer questions about your AWS environment compute, networking, and storage resources, check security posture, explore billing, and more.

 The tool is mentioned on [AWS Open Source blog](https://aws.amazon.com/blogs/opensource/)
 - [Querying AWS at scale across APIs, Regions, and accounts](https://aws.amazon.com/blogs/opensource/querying-aws-at-scale-across-apis-regions-and-accounts/)